Tips for a Healthy Life

 - Smoking is the single most preventable cause of disease, disability and death in the USA – and in many other countries.

-- Moderate drinking can protect against heart attack and stroke.
-However, drinking more heavily increases your risk of liver disease, pancreatitis, drink related accidents/injuries and six different types of cancer.
+- Moderate drinking may protect against heart attack and stroke, although the evidence here now seems weaker.
+What is clear is that drinking more heavily increases your risk of liver disease, pancreatitis, drink related accidents/injuries and six different types of cancer.

 So don’t smoke - and drink in moderation.